 - The dependencies between consuming and publishing apps

-- All the services published from an app (deployed to a specific environment) and the entities that are exposed in the service
+- All the services published from an app (deployed to a specific environment) and the datasets that are exposed in the service

 - Details of the selected nodes This visual display of registered assets will enable you to:

-- Decide on the relevance of available entities by seeing the apps that they are consumed by
+- Decide on the relevance of available assets by seeing the apps that they are consumed by

 - Discover the context of the data being shared by the network of nodes for a service and the deploying app